 You may transfer up to 6 hours of graduate credit into your Program of Study; however, these must be approved by Dr. Roberson, the program director.

 In-state tuition may be available within the Southern Regional Education Board (SREB) area (AL, AR, DE, GA, KY, LA, MS, OK, SC, TN, TX, WVA) if you qualify for Academic Common Market (ACM) in a participating state.
 Following program admission, please visit the SREB website to initiate an application with your state's ACM representative..
 For those students attending from outside of this region, UNF offers a reduced tuition and fee rate for qualifying states.
 Some states do not permit their residents to attend distance-delivered programs out of state.
-For this reason, UNF cannot accept students from Delaware, Maryland, Michigan, New Mexico, Oregon, or Minnesota (as of 2/2016).
 For the most up-to-date information about your state's agreement to participate with UNF in offering this degree program, please visit the state listing webpage.

 First, you need to be admitted to UNF.
 Then, you will receive an e-mail admission letter that you can forward to ACM.
 Be sure to apply early to UNF so that you have time to process your ACM before you enroll.